 The Women's Hospital offers clinical support to make the babies comfortable, as well as spiritual and cultural support for the families.
 Each family receives a memory box with photographs, hand and foot prints and other mementos of their baby's life.

-For more information about the Hand in Hand Perinatal Hospice Program, please contact us at 812/842-4200.
+For more information about the Hand in Hand Perinatal Hospice Program, click here.